-To merge your current report with a previously created one, click the down arrow next to the save button to "append" a .wsxr file with the current report.
-This will add all of the blocks to the bottom of the report generator.
+Revert Creating Custom Report Builder Blocks After editing a block's text, click Save to replace the default text with the current paragraph.
+The Revert button will return all modifications to the original default settings.
+To merge your current report with a previously created one, click the "append" option under the settings menu to merge a .wsxr file with the current report.
+This will add all of the blocks to the bottom of the previously created report.
 Rearranging Blocks The order of blocks can be set by dragging and dropping blocks.
 Grab the block by the gray title section to drag them up and down the list to rearrange.

-Report Builder Settings Settings for the report builder can be found by clicking the Settings menu to the right.

-Automatic Classification (Wi-Spy Mode) Chanalyzer Pro will automatically identify a transmission once a signature has been created.
+Report Builder Settings Settings for the report builder can be found by clicking the Settings menu on the right of the menu bar.
+Automatic Classification (Wi-Spy Mode) Chanalyzer will automatically identify a transmission once a signature has been created.
 Devices with separate center frequencies will need separate classifiers created.
 Chanalyzer uses the outline view to match classifier patterns in a spectrum recording.
-When a classifier matches the shape in the outline by a large percentage it will draw it in the density view if the transmitter display option is enabled.
+When a classifier matches the shape in the outline by a large percentage, it will draw it in the density view if the transmitter display option is enabled.

-Threshold Settings There are two sliders that act as threshold settings to adjust the rate at which Chanalyzer Pro identifies transmitters in the Density View.
-By lowering the threshold, Chanalyzer Pro will identify more often with lower confidence levels.
+Threshold Settings There are two sliders that act as threshold settings to adjust the rate at which Chanalyzer identifies transmitters in the Density View.
+By lowering the threshold, Chanalyzer will identify more often with lower confidence levels.
 Confidence levels can be adjusted individually or as a group.
 Master Confidence Slider The master confidence threshold slider changes how frequent the classifier will be drawn in the density view.